randomor/zenmd/README.md

 _The simplest way to transform a directory of .md files into a static site._

+## Demo

+- https://idealistspace.com/zenmd - here is a post (about why ZenMD was built) on a site that's built with ZenMD.
+It's meta... :)
+- https://thezenjournal.com - a Remix custom homepage with a ZenMD compiled `posts/` directory

 ## Use Cases

 - Bring your own editor and host.
 Obsidian, Bear, Typora, VS Code...
 Netlify, Vercel, Cloudflare...
 - Publish your [Obsidian](https://obsidian.md/) digital garden.
 - Back to the future: edit .html layouts without compiling.
+- Bring your own framework, and let ZenMD render your `.md` files.

 ## Principles